udacity/create-your-own-adventure/english/marshmallow.md

 so lazy [here](lazy/lazy.md)

-[Update](android/marshmallow6.0.md) your Smartphone to the Marshmallow 6.0!
+[Update](android/marshmallow6.0.md) your Smart to the Marshmallow 6.0!

 Click [here](walrus/walrus.md)